 Most aircraft mechanics or engineers work for commercial airlines or aircraft maintenance organisations.
 There are also opportunities in the Armed Forces, flying clubs, air taxi companies, aircraft manufacturers, aircraft component workshops and with organisations providing agricultural, ambulance and police aviation services.

 a head for heights and ability to work in cramped or difficult spaces

 a responsible approach to health and safety regulations.

 work reliably, alone and as part of a team

 pay attention to detail

-If you enter an apprenticeship, you would follow training approved by the Civil Aviation Authority (CAA) leading to Scottish Vocational Qualification (SVQ) in Aeronautical Engineering at SCQF Level 6.
+If you enter an apprenticeship, you would follow training approved by the Civil Aviation Authority (CAA) leading to SVQ in Aeronautical Engineering at SCQF Level 6.